takanori-fujiwara/ccpca/README.md

 * Move to "ccpca/ccpca" directory

-* Install the modules with pip3 (this installs homebrew, python3, eigen, pybind11, numpy).
+* Install the modules with pip3 (this installs homebrew, pkg-config, python3, eigen, pybind11, numpy).

-* Install the modules with pip3.

     `pip3 install .`